argrelay/argrelay/readme.md

     *   Action: drink, play, ...
 *   Word order is irrelevant because _enum value spaces do not overlap_ (almost).
 *   To "say" something, one keeps clarifying meaning by more enum values.

+Now, imagine the enum types and values are not supposed to be memorized,<br/>
+they are proposed to select from (based on the current context).

 ### Address any object